belastingdienst/opr-paas/docs/overview/core_concepts/secrets.md

 need to be provided before ArgoCD can start acting on repo contents, which is why providing these secrets is part of the Paas solution.

-Another consideration was that we want `secrets` to be defined in a Paas, and since Paas can be readable to the world, and we naturally don't want the secrets to be open, which is why we implemented encryption.
+Another consideration was that we want secrets to be defined in a Paas, and since a Paas can be public, we naturally don't want the secrets to be plain-text, which is why we implemented encryption.

 Encryption is based on RSA where a public key (shared with everyone) is used to encrypt, and a private key (deployed with the Paas operator) is used to decrypt.
-Which that everyone can encrypt, but only the Paas operator can decrypt.
+In this way everyone can encrypt, but only the Paas operator can decrypt.

 For ease of use, and to enable extra management capabilities, the Paas operator comes with additional tooling: